Skip to content

 Answer: “The Fling.”
 It held 24 exposures and was designed to be returned to the store for developing, then recycled.

-The name is the trick.
+It’s the name that throws you.
 “The Fling” sounds like a product nobody remembers.
 Kodak later renamed it the “FunSaver,” which is the name most people associate with disposable cameras.
 But the original was “The Fling,” and it launched an entire product category that lasted until smartphone cameras killed it.

 Challenge a friend to 80s tech trivia on LearnClash